gbdrummer/symbiocss/how to build components.md

 Now, all we have to do to change the state of this button is add classes "successful" or "failed".
 The CSS cascade takes care of the rest.

 Now let's say we want to create a variation of this component.
-There may be times when Saving is disabled in our app, so let's create a local modifier for that:
+Let's add a "fancy" local modifier:

 ```HTML
 <button class="[fancy] save [successful] [failed]">